ghukill/glp/notes.md

 Per...
 <pre><code>Update (3 January 2016): In order to build OpenCV 3.1.0 , you need to set -D INSTALL_C_EXAMPLES=OFF  (rather than ON ) in the cmake  command.
 There is a bug in the OpenCV v3.1.0 CMake build script that can cause errors if you leave this switch on.
 Once you set this switch to off, CMake should run without a problem.</code></pre>

+**Note:** The mask created in the tutorial is an image!
+If you look at the pixels, it appears to be 0's and 255's, where 255 would be a battleship "hit".
+Interesting.
+We should convert to image and "see" the countours.